City-of-Helsinki/open-city-profile-ui/README.md

 Fetches country calling codes and generates src/i18n/countryCallingCodes.json file.
 See scripts/update-country-calling-codes.ts for more information.

 ## Environment variables

-Since this app uses react-scripts (Create React App) the env-files work a bit differently to what people are used to.
-Read more about them [here](https://create-react-app.dev/docs/adding-custom-environment-variables).

-The following envs are used:

 | Name                                  | Description                                                                                |
 | ------------------------------------- | ------------------------------------------------------------------------------------------ |